aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-check-jpeg-quality/_index.md

 </dependency>
 ```

 **Gradle**
-Include this in your `build.gradle` file:
+Include this line in your `build.gradle` file:

 ```gradle
 compile(group: 'com.aspose', name: 'aspose-imaging', version: '25.5')
 ```

 **Direct Download**

-Alternatively, download the latest version from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).
+Alternatively, download the latest JAR from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).

 ### License Acquisition

-You can begin by obtaining a free trial or requesting a temporary license to test Aspose.Imaging without limitations.
-Visit [purchase aspose.com/temporary-license/](https://purchase.aspose.com/temporary-license/) for more information on acquiring a temporary license.
+You can start with a free trial or request a temporary license to lift evaluation limits.
+Visit [purchase aspose.com/temporary-license/](https://purchase.aspose.com/temporary-license/) for details.

 **Basic Initialization:**

-Ensure you have initialized the library in your application.
-Here’s how you can set up basic configuration:
+Before using any Aspose classes, set the license (or a trial license) once at application start‑up:

 ```java
 // Import Aspose.Imaging package